U.N. renews Western Sahara mission, but without rights monitors

 "Truth: for years France has enabled Morocco's counterproductive allergy to U.N. rights monitoring," HRW's U.N.
 Director Philippe Bolopion wrote to French envoy Gerard Araud on Twitter.
 Araud rejected the allegation, saying on Twitter: "Morocco able to defend its interests and the U.S. able to make proposals when wanting to.
 No need of France."

-Araud has repeatedly denied threatening to use France's veto to block a U.N. rights mechanism for Western Sahara, but two council diplomats told Reuters earlier this month they believed that Paris would be ready to use its veto in support of Morocco.
+Araud has repeatedly denied threatening to use France's veto power to block a U.N. rights mechanism for Western Sahara.
+This came after two diplomats suggested Paris could use its veto.

 MOROCCO OPPOSES RIGHTS 'MECHANISM'